StarlingUAS/ProjectStarling/README.md

 Use this method for quick and easy local testing on a single machine.

 In the root directory, simply execute `make run` or `docker-compose up` in a terminal.
-This will start (1) Gazebo running 1 Iris quadcopter (2) A PX4-SITL instance (3) A Mavros node connected to the SITL instance.
+This will start (1) Gazebo running 1 Iris quadcopter (2) A PX4-SITL instance (3) A Mavros node connected to the SITL instance (4) A simple UI with a go and estop button.

+> Note this might take a while to download the images off of hub.docker.com

-Go to http://127.0.0.1:8080 in a browser to (hopefully) see the gazebo simulator
+- Go to http://localhost:8080 in a browser to (hopefully) see the gazebo simulator
+- Go to http://localhost:3000/html/main.html in a browser to see the starling user interface

 An example offboard ROS2 controller can then be conncted to SITL by running the following in a separate terminal:
 ```bash